AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureDevAssociate.md

 ### Choose Event Hubs if:

 - You need to support authenticating a large number of publishers.
 - You need to save a stream of events to Data Lake or Blob storage.
+(Enabled by Azure Event Hub Capture), the data is stored in Apache Avro Format.
 - You need aggregation or analytics on your event stream.
 - You need reliable messaging or resiliency.